WhitelistVideo

 Why YouTube Channel Whitelisting Matters

-• Cat-and-mouse game: New inappropriate content uploaded faster than algorithms can detect
+• The Race: New content is uploaded faster than any filter can categorize it.

 The Whitelist Advantage